KiteBoarder/interview-concepts/README.md

 ## Intervals:
 #### Find gap between intervals:
 Can sort by start, end, or both start and end.
 [Here](./Intervals/IntervalGaps.java) is the code.
+Sort by start, end: have a counter, when counter gets to 0 it's a start of a gap, when counter goes to 1 from 0 it's an end of a gap.

+#### Find maximum number of overlaps at the same time in intervals:
+Sort by start and end and have a counter (+1 for start, -1 for end).
+Maximum number of overlaps is the max of the counter.